Biology Education

 Epigenetic control of transposons in human brain development and degeneration (wet or dry lab)

 Molecular neuroscience has largely focused on the functions of protein-coding genes, which account for less than 2% of our DNA.
-Repetitive elements – including viral-like sequences called transposons – comprise more than half the human genome, but limitations in sequencing technologies and other molecular tools have left many REs overlooked – so-called ‘genomic dark matter’.
-This is an important mechanistic blind spot: REs are dynamic stretches of DNA that can mobilise or duplicate, and impact transcriptional programs.
-REs are the main source of individual genetic variation.
-When their dynamics are not controlled, REs cause severe neurological disorders.
+Repetitive elements – including viral-like sequences called transposons – comprise more than half the human genome, but limitations in sequencing technologies and other molecular tools have left many repeats overlooked – so-called ‘genomic dark matter’.
+This is an important mechanistic blind spot: repeats are dynamic stretches of DNA that can mobilise or duplicate, and impact transcriptional programs.
+Repeats are the main source of individual genetic variation.
+When their dynamics are not controlled, repeats cause severe neurological disorders.

 We are open to designing thesis projects that are wet-lab-only or dry-lab only, or a combination thereof.
 For the latter, it would be necessary that you have at least some knowledge of how to run basic operations from a command line.
 If you would like a dry-lab only project, we will prioritise students from the Bioinformatics Masters programme.

-*Please get in touch as soon as possible since we would like to have the student(s) lined up well in advance of the summer break 2024.*
+Please be aware that we would like to have the student(s) lined up well in advance of the summer break 2025.
+If you are interested in starting the project earlier or during the summer, we can discuss that.

 This entry was posted in